dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 What I'd like to understand is: Is there a failure mode from having too much willpower?

 There's an angle on this that seems promising at first.
 People who have ADHD have "low willpower".
 This is claimed to be a result of some kind of dopamine (or norepinephrine) dysfunction—either producing too little, or having low-sensitivity receptors.
 So is there a problem associated with having "too much" dopamine?
-Perhaps yes—the [dopamine hypothesis](https://en.wikipedia.org/wiki/Dopamine_hypothesis_of_schizophrenia) is that an overly sensitive dopamine system (or taking lots of meth and cocaine) causes schizophrenia.
+Perhaps yes—the [dopamine hypothesis](https://en.wikipedia.org/wiki/Dopamine_hypothesis_of_schizophrenia) is that an overly sensitive dopamine system (or [taking lots of meth](/p2p-meth/)) causes schizophrenia.

 As a cartoon, we might think that: